vmorsell/fairview/README.md

 - Blurs **profile pictures**, **names**, and **Premium badges**
 - Easy toggle to enable or disable the blur effect
 - Works seamlessly with LinkedIn's UI

-## 🌍 Browser Compatibility

-Fairview is designed for Chromium-based browsers.
-It has been tested and confirmed to work in:

-- Google Chrome
-- Brave
-- Microsoft Edge

-It should also work in other Chromium-based browsers like Opera and Vivaldi, though they have not been tested.

-🚫 Not yet supported in Firefox, Safari, and other non-Chromium browsers.

-## 📦 Usage

-Fairview is currently only available through manual install.

-1. Go to http://github.com/vmorsell/fairview/releases/latest and download `fairview.zip`
-2. Unzip
-3. Load the extension in your browser

-   - Navigate to `chrome://extensions`
-   - Enable **Developer mode**
-   - Click **Load Unpacked** and select the unpacked folder

-4. For best experience, pin the plugin for easy access to the blur toggle

 ## 🛠 Development